 PVR reviews: Features explained

-A PVR can revolutionise the way you watch TV but they come with a variety of different features.
-Here we explain some of the key features to look out for and how they will affect your buying decision.
+A PVR can revolutionise the way you watch TV but they are available to suit different TV services, such as digital or satellite TV, and come with a variety of different features.
+Here we explain some of the key features to look out for, such as series link, conflict resolution and split recording, and how they will affect your buying decision.

 How a PVR works

 A PVR is a digital TV recorder.
 Instead of tapes or discs they record programmes on to an internal hard disk.

 They're really easy to use, as there are no fiddly timers to program.
 Just select the shows you want to record from the electronic programme guide (EPG) that appears on-screen.